 null.
 For example, if a filter is set to “

-brandis defined”, the recommendation frame contains only those items which have a specified brand (in the product feed).
+brandis defined”, the recommendation frame contains only those items which have a specified brand (in the item feed).

 - Equal - If the selected attribute has an exact value.
 For example, if a filter is set to “